ravipatelctf/backend-dpc/README.md

   * Easy to extend and scale.
   * JSON-like schema works well with event-based data.

-## 🧠 Assumptions & Trade-offs
+## Assumptions & Trade-offs

 * Each user has a single document containing all their events (simplifies retrieval).
 * JWT tokens expire in **24h** .
 * No role-based access control, only user-specific event ownership.

 ## Contact
-View developer portfolio at [ravipatelctf](https://ravipatelctf.vercel.app/)
+Visit developer portfolio at [ravipatelctf](https://ravipatelctf.vercel.app/)